project-poodle/poodle/README.md

 - Supports high throughput distributed operations with no SPOC

+- Supports dynamic data movements and migrations without down time

 - Dynamically finds and uses available system resources

-- Supports dynamic data migrations without down time
+Refer to [design document](./design.md) for more details.